Published On - May 12, 2022

 Copypasta and Web3

 A copypasta is a block of text that is copied and pasted across the internet by individuals through online forums and social networking websites.
+It's been argued that with the proliferation of smart contracts based on Ethereum technology it’s more exposed to copypasta.
+Where developers are less likely to think deeply about solving hard problems on the platform and focus on simple solutions using tokens.

 What does copypasta have to do with Web3?